samueldr/dos4.nix/README.md

  $ qemu-system-i386 -fda dos.img
 ```

-And you technically have a DOS4 image.
+And you have a "modernized" 4.01 `select.exe`-based installer floppy!

 Fun!?

+### Modernized?

+Main thing is it assumes a 1.44MB floppy, and reduces disk juggling by not requiring an installer disk backup.

+Otherwise it is morally the same output, given the equivalent inputs.